1986 Kalamata earthquake: Impact

-The earthquake caused million in damage.
-At least 20 people died; more deaths were prevented because most residents attended a ferry line opening ceremony when the earthquake occurred.
+At least 20 or 22 people died; though more deaths were prevented because most residents attended a ferry line opening ceremony when it occurred.
 Six bodies were recovered from a five-story reinforced concrete apartment that collapsed.
-Six people died from falling debris; one person was crushed, one died from a heart attack, an infant died from suffocation and another from serious injuries.
+Six others died from falling debris; one person was crushed, one died from a heart attack, an infant died from suffocation.
 Three individuals perished when the Holy Monastery of Velanidia's defensive towers collapsed.
 Four people died when an old stone building collapsed in Elaiochori.
-An additional 330 people were injured including 83 with serious injuries.
+An additional 330 people were injured, including 83 with serious injuries.

-The damage in Kalamata mainly occurred in the historic district, in the city's central and northeast corners.
+The earthquake caused million in damage.
+The damage in Kalamata was concentrated in its city's historic central and northeast corners.
 There, most buildings were constructed with masonry, and were about 150 to 200 years old.
 According to Ta Nea, at least 112 buildings were partially or completely destroyed while many others were cracked.
 Twenty percent of the city's buildings, including 44 reinforced concrete structures, were demolished due to the extent of damage.
 At a jetty, cracks up to 10 cm wide were reported and parts of its walls partially detached.
-Power outages occurred and communication services were disrupted in the city.
+Communication services were disrupted and power outages occurred across the city.
+At Elaiochori, located 7 km from Kalamata, at least 70 percent of its buildings were destroyed, leaving only 120 intact.
+Heavy damage also occurred in the villages of Verga, Poliani, Aris, Artemisia and Nedousa.
+Other structures such as bridges and industrial facilities sustained little damage or were unaffected.
 Some rockfalls occurred in the Taygetus mountains, obstructing a major road that linked Kalamata to Sparta.